adrielgama/blag-api/README.md

----
-title: ExpressJS Prisma
-description: An ExpressJS server that uses Prisma to connect to a PostgreSQL database
-tags:
-  - express
-  - postgresql
-  - prisma
-  - typescript
----

-# ExpressJS Prisma Example
+# Blag API

-This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database and CRUD todos.
+This is an [ExpressJS](https://expressjs.com/) REST API that uses [Prisma](https://www.prisma.io/) to connect to a Postgres database and CRUD blog.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/LqCw_O)